opengl-tutorials/ogl/intermediate-tutorials/tutorial-17-quaternions/index.markdown

 #Cheat-sheet

-##How do I know it two quaternions are similar ?
+##How do I know if two quaternions are similar ?

 When using vector, the dot product gives the cosine of the angle between these vectors.
 If this value is 1, then the vectors are in the same direction.